cirmuw/fetalfMRIproc/README.md

 # Fetal rs-fMRI
 A Python-based, open-source toolkit for the analysis of in-utero fetal resting-state fMRI (rs-fMRI) data.
 This toolkit provides a flexible, modular workflow for preprocessing, quality control, simulation, and connectivity analysis, with optional integration of external neuroimaging tools like FSL, AFNI, and ANTs.

-If you have any questions or comments, please drop an email to `georg.langs@meduniwien.ac.at`.

 ### Key Features

-* **Modular Preprocessing Pipeline**: Bias field correction, motion correction, despiking, volume outlier rejection, nuisance regression, and temporal filtering.
+* **Modular Preprocessing Pipeline**: We implemented the entire preprocessing workflow including bias field correction, motion correction, despiking, volume outlier rejection, nuisance regression, and temporal filtering.
+Each step is modular, allowing users to choose and configure methods based on their specific needs.
-* **Quality Control**: Automated quality-control report for a single subject.
+* **Quality Control**: Automated quality-control report for a single subject including visual and quantitative metrics to assess preprocessing effectiveness and data quality.
 * **Connectivity Analysis**: Extraction of ROI time series and performing functional connectivity analysis.
 * **Hemodynamic Response Simulation**:
 * **Optional Integration of neuroimaging tools**: Compatible with FSL, AFNI, and ANTs if installed (see below for details).

+If you have any questions or comments, please drop an email to `georg.langs@meduniwien.ac.at`.

 ---